weaveworks/weave/README.md

 On $HOST1 run (as root)

+    host2# export WEAVE_DOCKER_ARGS='--memory=1gb'
     host1# weave launch 10.0.0.1/16
     host1# C=$(weave run 10.0.1.1/24 -t -i ubuntu)

+The first line sets additional arguments intended to be passed along to the `docker run` command which launches the weave container.

-The first line starts the weave router, in a container.
+The next line starts the weave router, in a container.
 This needs to be done once on each host.
 We tell weave that its IP address should be 10.0.0.1, and that the weave network is on 10.0.0.0/16.

-The second line starts our application container.
+The third line starts our application container.
 We give it an IP address and network (a subnet of the weave network). `weave run` invokes `docker run -d` with all the parameters following the IP address and netmask.
 So we could be launching any container this way;